Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 - The Ravens lost pesky, fun-to-watch third-stringer Josh Woodrum to the Browns during waivers.
 Just something to think about if Joe Flacco gets hurt and the Ravens are reduced to watching Ryan Mallett get strip-sacked for the rest of the season.

-- Geno Smith beat Josh Johnson for the Giants backup job.
-Smith had a strong preseason and could can be an effective change-up to Eli Manning in the Giants’ talent-laden offense if needed for a game or two.
-Smith’s past only makes him a punchline if a) you really think the Jets have any clue how to develop players, and b) you ignore the fact that guys like Brock Osweiler and Ryan Mallett are still on rosters.
+- Geno Smith beat Josh Johnson for the Giants' backup job.
+Smith had a strong preseason and could can be an effective change-up to Eli Manning in the Giants' talent-laden offense if needed for a game or two.
+Smith's past only makes him a punchline if (a) you really think the Jets have any clue how to develop players, and (b) you ignore the fact that guys like Brock Osweiler and Ryan Mallett are still on rosters.

 - The Cowboys released Kellen Moore, who appeared to be on permanent scholarship until Cooper Rush arrived and was even spunkier and pluckier at the ends of preseason games.
-Rush is a modest upgrade (Moore had the physical tools of a quality control assistant.).
+Rush is a modest upgrade (Moore had the physical tools of a quality control assistant).
 It could be said that the Cowboys are in big trouble if they lose Dak Prescott, but every team with a good quarterback is in trouble if they lose him.

 - Bold Andrew Luck prediction: He will win Comeback Player of the Year in 2018.